 Luke also knew Mark (Acts 12:12) and indicated his travels with Paul:

 “After we had torn ourselves away from them, we put out to sea and sailed straight to Cos … When we arrived at Jerusalem, the brothers received us warmly.
 The next day Paul and the rest of us went to see James, and all the elders were present” (Acts 21:1, 17-18).

-From these internal evidence, the idea that some men made up the NT centuries the apostles died is shown to be a myth.
+From these internal evidence, the idea that some men made up the NT centuries after the apostles died is a cheap myth.